openrails/openrails/Source/Documentation/Manual/operation.rst

 - AI train couples to a static consist and restarts with it.
-- AI train couples to a player or AI train and becomes part of it; the coupled AI train continues on its path.
+- AI train couples to a player or AI train and becomes part of it; the coupled train continues on its path.
 - AI train couples to a player or AI train and leaves to it its cars; the coupled and coupling train continue on their path.
 - AI train couples to a player or AI train and *steals* its cars; the coupled